zhihu/kids/README.md

 ## Run in production

-In production, we deploy kids agent at every host, and assign a powerful server to kids server,
+In production, we deploy kids agent at every host, and assign a powerful server to kids server.

 We now support making deb package to simplify deployment, to do this, you need: